ATI X1900 XT with Thermaltake TMG-AT1 Cooler Swap

 No problems so far with the fan with several days of continuous use with dual monitors (30" and 23" Cinema Displays), although I never did have problems with the X1900 before, either.
 Using Hardware Monitor, temps in the PCI compartment have ranged from 30-36 degrees celsius, which doesn't seem out of the ordinary...

-See the Video topics page, Graphics card and Coolers section for other card model related articles.
+See the Video topics page for other Graphics card related articles.